johnpmitsch/verbugata/README.md

 # Verbugata

-The front end for [verbugata](verbugata.com), a tool to help practice Brazilian portuguese verb conjugations.
+The front end for [verbugata](https://www.verbugata.com), a tool to help practice Brazilian portuguese verb conjugations.

-## Technical
+## Technical Info

 This is written React and uses the next.js framework.
-The backend is hosted at https://github.com/johnpmitsch/verbugata-api
+The backend can be found at https://github.com/johnpmitsch/verbugata-api

+## Contributions

+Contributions and issues are welcome, be sure to specify details